Crêpe: Types

 Crêpes can also be made into crepe cakes by stacking plain crepes on top of each other, adding a layer of filling between the layers.
 Fruits, chocolate, cookies, marshmallow, etc., can be added.
 Most crêpe cakes are sweet and considered dessert.
-It can also replace the traditional birthday cake.
+They can also replace the traditional birthday cake.
 Crêpe cakes are usually 15–30 layers, and the crêpes used are very thin and soft.

 A cake made with layers of crêpes with a filling in between is called “gâteau de crêpes” or “ミルクレープ(mille-crêpes)” (a Japanese-made French word combining crêpes and mille-feuille).
 This French pâtisserie, was popularised by Emy Wada, a pâtissière who studied in France and operated Paper Moon Cake Boutiques in Japan, in the 1980s.
 In 2001, she expanded to New York City, where she supplied crêpe cakes to popular chains Dean & DeLuca and Takashimaya through the company Lady M.